Aphrodite Désirée Navab

 Highlights from the Photography Collection: University of Florida’s Photographic Legacy.
 Harn Museum of Art, University of Florida.

-Visible and Invisible Spaces, Jennifer Heath curator, editor, The Veil: Women Writers on Its History, Lore, and Politics (University of California Press, 2007).
-Traveling Multimedia Exhibition.
+The Veil: Visible and Invisible Spaces, Jennifer Heath curator, editor, The Veil: Women Writers on Its History, Lore, and Politics (University of California Press, 2008).

 2008